-The majority of e-bikes have their motor mounted either in the hub of the rear wheel, or integrated into the bottom bracket delivering power directly into the chainring.
+The majority of e-bikes have their motor mounted either in the hub of the rear wheel or integrated into the bottom bracket delivering power directly into the chainring.
 While some have motors mounted into the hub on the front wheel, these are fairly uncommon.
-A sensor detects how fast you are pedaling, and uses the motor to ‘top up’ the power you are putting through the pedals to help with acceleration and make it easier to get up hills.
+A sensor detects how fast you are pedalling, and uses the motor to ‘top-up’ the power you are putting through the pedals to help with acceleration and make it easier to get up hills.
 Under UK law, electric bikes are not allowed to have a separate throttle.
 Once you get above 15.5 mph the electric bike will stop assisting you, and if you are cycling up a hill the motor will provide a maximum of 250 watts.

 How fast can an electric bike go?